Saturday Savings: Jessica Alba's $18 Sweatshirt and More On-Sale Loungewear

 Jessica Alba is fall comfort goals.

+As the weather gets colder, being comfortable is a priority.
+But, that doesn't mean you need to sacrifice style.
 Let's be honest: When you're running errands or rushing to pick up your kids, you don't really want to think about looking chic.
-Being comfortable is a priority.
-But, that doesn't mean you need to sacrifice style.
 That's why good loungewear is essential.
 By investing in lounge basics, you can feel confident by your fireplace or at the grocery store, coffee shop or drop-off zone.

 Good news: Investing in soft and warm clothing doesn't have to break the bank.
 Jessica's sweatshirt is only $18 and there's plenty more on-sale pieces that will you looking fab all season.